ameli/imate/docs/source/tutorials/docker.rst

       docker run -it sameli/imate

-  This also imports :synco:`imate` package automatically.
+  This also imports |project| package automatically.

 * To run the container and open *IPython* interpreter directly at startup: